01 of 06

 Here are some questions to keep in mind when shopping for a thermostat:

-- Does your furnace system only a heating system, or does it also have a forced air conditioning unit?
+- Does your furnace system only have a heating system, or does it also have a forced air conditioning unit?
 Make sure to choose a thermostat that's appropriate to your needs.

 - Do you want programmability, and if so, how many programs do you need?